 The LogicMonitor Data Exchange (LMDX) integration application for data synchronization between ServiceNow (SN) and LM Dexda supports SN instances that have domain separation enabled.
 This allows for the logical separation of an SN instance into separate domains, where a single instance can support multiple organizations.
 This lets for example MSPs (Managed Service Providers) segregate their events, alerts and insights by tenant.
-See Grouping by Tenant and Domain Separation.
+For more information, see Grouping by Tenant and Domain Separation.

 Note:The LMDX application itself is not domain separated, and thus will be in the Global domain.
 This is because the SN admin role is required for security reasons for users to be able to use the application.

 All LMDX artifacts (LMDX config, Outbound Transform Map and Outbound Field Maps) must be created within the global domain to ensure the application works correctly.
-The only exception is the Business Rule – these must reside in the primary domain of your instance.
-See the ServiceNow documentation.
+The only exception is Business Rule – these must reside in the primary domain of your instance.
+For more information, see the ServiceNow documentation.

 Note: If you have set up the application to automatically create artifacts, the domains for these artifacts will be assigned automatically as part of the creation process.
-See Setting up a new Table.
+For more information, see Setting up a new Table.

 Enabling Domain Support